 The most common causes of the P0012 trouble code are:

 - Loose or damaged wires in the VCT system

 - Engine sludge impeding flow of oil to VCT piston

 - Oil pressure too low

 How Serious Is The P0012 Code?

 The P0012 trouble code is of high severity.
-The drivability issues associated with this DTC could cause long-term damage to your engine, and potentially make your vehicle unsafe to drive.
-You should stop driving your vehicle and take it for immediate repairs if P0012 triggers, especially if it appears in conjunction with misfire trouble codes.
+The drivability issues associated with this DTC could cause long-term damage to your engine and potentially make your vehicle unsafe to drive.
+You should stop driving your car and take it for immediate repairs if P0012 triggers, especially if it appears in conjunction with misfire trouble codes.

 How To Diagnose And Fix The P0012 Code